rfo909/CFT/doc/Doc.md

 See savefileLib.txt for examples of macros used to implement generic menu system, as applied to select editor for Linux.

+## CFT.props - mCat, mEdit and mMore macros

+The configuration fields mCat, mEdit and mMore ("m" for macro) define macros that are called for interactive commands cat/edit/more.
+This means it is possible to redefine what edit means.
+Currently, mEdit calls either "Lib:e" if there is a file, otherwise "Lib:e2" which presents a history of documents edited.
+The mMore macro calls "Lib:m", while the mCat macro just calls .read on file parameter.

 # Example code

 ## Windows PowerShell